smithchrisc-sg/climate-risk-rag-aws/docs/reference/REUSABLE_PROMPTS_v2.md

 - This is an AWS serverless climate risk document processing system
 - We use DocumentIDManager for proper GUID-based document identification
 - All relational database access should be through DatabaseManager
 - Lambda layers should continue to be the logical deployment scenario for shared functionality.
-(Check out LAMBDA_LAYER_DESIGN_UPDATED.md in the docs directory)
+(Check out LAMBDA_LAYER_DESIGN_UPDATED.md in the docs/design directory)
 - Assume existing code is correct and do not make major changes, delete existing functions, or change method signatures without providing an explicit justification, the implications and impact (e.g., required refactoring), and then asking permission.
 - Cost management is critical - especially for Textract, Comprehend, and Bedrock services
 - We have 1,000 POC documents already migrated and integrated